 Founded in 1996, Under Armour is an American activewear brand that has slowly grown to be one of the biggest sportswear manufacturers in the world alongside Nike and Adidas.
 The brand, which sponsors athletes such as Michael Phelps, Steph Curry, and Lindsey Vonn, aims to inspire people with performance solutions they never knew they needed and can’t imagine living without.
 But what about its impact on the planet, people, and animals?
 How are Under Armour’s activities impacting the Earth and its inhabitants?
 We ask, how ethical is Under Armour?

 Under Armour uses few eco-friendly materials.
 We found no evidence it minimises textile waste, that it has taken meaningful action to reduce or eliminate hazardous chemicals, or that it implements water reduction initiatives.
 Most of Under Armour’s activewear is made from polyester, a material derived from petroleum that usually takes hundreds of years to decompose.
-For all these reasons, Under Armour’s environment rating is ‘Very Poor’.
+For all these reasons, Under Armour’s environment rating is ‘Not Good Enough’.

 On the labour front, Under Armour is rated ‘Not Good Enough’.
 While some of its supply chain is certified by FLA Workplace Code of Conduct (including all of the final stage of production), the brand lacks transparency and received a score of 21-30% in the Fashion Transparency Index.
 In fact, Under Armour likely publishes information about its supplier policies, audits, and remediation processes, but it does not publish a comprehensive list of suppliers or information about forced labour, gender equality, or freedom of association.
 We also found no evidence it ensures payment of a living wage in its supply chain, or any policies or safeguards to protect suppliers and workers in its supply chain from the impacts of COVID-19!